leap71/leap71.github.io/coding-for-engineers/8-first-steps-in-picogk.md

 So this should look fairly familiar.
 But instead of one `Lattice` we create two.
 One for the outside of the pipe, with a radius of 10mm.
 Then a second one for the inside volume of the pipe, with a radius of 8mm.

 After voxelizing both, we have two solid `Voxels` objects.
 In the last step, we subtract the inside from the outside.
-Now the voxel field `voxOutside` has a void, where the `voxInside` object was.
+Now the voxel field `voxOutside` has an empty space, where the `voxInside` object was.
+We have a pipe.

 Boolean operations are amongst the most powerful functionality in PicoGK.
 They do exist in vector-based CAD systems, but are notoriously unreliable, because of the extremely complex math involved — so people avoid them.
-Because of the nature of voxels as a data format, booleans are rock-solid and fast.
+Owing to the nature of voxels as a data format, booleans are rock-solid and fast.
 You can build complex objects through repeated boolean additions, subtractions and intersections, without ever having to worry about the objects getting corrupted or messy.

 ## Running PicoGK